 The SHR also produces a Landlord Report for every RSL in Scotland, using information from the Annual Return on Charter (ARC) that Lister submits each May.
 Here is a copy of the latest Lister HC – SHR Landlord Report 2018-19.

 From 2019, all registered social landlords have to give an Assurance Statement (AS) to their tenants (and others) and to the Scottish Housing Regulator.
 Lister has submitted its 2019 AS in September stating that we comply with the requirements of the new SHR Regulatory Framework.
-Here is our AS: Lister Housing Co-operative 2019 Assurance Statement
+Here is our AS: Lister HC Assurance statement 2019

 We are registered as a ‘Registered Society’ under the Co-operatives & Community Benefit Societies Act 2014 and are regulated by the Financial Conduct Authority (FCA).
-Our details can be found on the ‘Mutual Societies’ section of their website.
+Our details can be found on the ‘Mutual Societies’ section of their website FCA Mutuals register webpage.
 Our mutual number is 1876R(S) and Lister makes a return each year to the FCA.

 We are registered with the Information Commissioner’s Office in respect of Data Protection, etc.